Affine linear transformation of 3D objects

 plot(plot::modify(f, ZContours = [Automatic, 10]))

-add height coloring to our lines and use
+to the lines and use

 plot::Transform3d to project them